mapstruct/mapstruct.org/content/news/2018-11-12-mapstruct-1_3_0_Beta2-is-out-with-java8-as-baseline.md

 This strategy can be set on `@Mapping`, `@BeanMapping`, `@Mapper` or `@MapperConfig` in precedence order.

-While working on this we noticed that we handle differently collections / maps for normal mapping methods (i.e. we were setting those to `null` if the source property was `null` or not present).
+While working on this we noticed that we handle bean properties that are collections or maps differently.
+This requires some background information: MapStruct generates mappings in-line in the bean mapping method implementation when the elemnts in the collections and key/values are of the same type.
+In this particular case, MapStruct was generating code that setting the target property to `null` when the source property was `null` or not present.

 We were generating code that looks like: